ppy/osu-wiki/wiki/Gameplay/Judgement/osu!/en.md

 ## History

-The spinner judgement algorithm has been significantly changed in the [20190510.2 Cutting Edge release](https://osu.ppy.sh/home/changelog/cuttingedge/20190510.2).
+The spinner judgement algorithm has been significantly changed in the [20190513.2 Stable release](https://osu.ppy.sh/home/changelog/stable40/20190513.2).
 Prior to the change, non-MISS judgements were significantly harder to achieve, as the difference between a MEH and an OK, as well as between a MEH and a GREAT, was equal to a half of a spin.
 Some beatmaps would even feature spinners that could never be judged with a GREAT, as they were too short to complete fully.

-Replays set prior to May 10, 2019 use this old algorithm rather than the one currently in effect.
+Replays set prior to May 10, 2019 (when the change was [introduced in the Cutting Edge version](https://osu.ppy.sh/home/changelog/cuttingedge/20190510.1)) use this old algorithm rather than the one currently in effect.